huangchv/huangchv.github.io/_pages/pubmed.md

 ### Is there a seasonality effect of manuscript submission?
 Out of the 30k abstracts, 48.2% have data for month of submission.

 {% include figure image_path="/assets/images/pubmed/2017-09-10_papers_months.png" alt="Figure 2.
 Paper Season" caption="**Figure 2**.
 Bottom panel shows distribution of manuscript submission over the 12 months while violin plot above shows the log2 distribution of citations.
-Colours of barplots denotes 'seasonality'."}
+Colours of barplots denotes 'seasonality'." %}

 There is a clear preference for submission between July and September with fewer manuscripts being submitted during the winter months.
 Why this trend exists could be due to a myriad of reasons that we cannot prove as it is beyond the scope of this study.
 However, we can make baseless speculations:
 - Undergraduate student doing a summer project managed to complete it and want to push out a manuscript.
-- Undergraduate student doing a summer project did not complete it and want to push out a paper anyway because they think science is easy.
+- Undergraduate student doing a summer project did not complete it and want to push out a paper anyway because they think science is easy and they are hot stuff.
 - Principal investigator (PI) are all flying to conferences or vacations and got around to reading their backlog of manuscripts and approving them for submission.
-- During the winter, PIs are at home with their family and knows that editors are on vacation too.
+- During the winter, PIs are at home with their family and knows that editors are on vacation too so your manuscript goes onto the pile of 'To Dos'.

+We can take the analysis a bit further by returning to the target journal set.
+It is important to keep in mind that the data that was extracted from PubMed are only for papers that were accepted and *published* by the journal.
+{% include figure image_path="/assets/images/pubmed/2017-09-10_journals_months.png" alt="Figure 3.
+Journal Season" caption="**Figure 3**.
+Individual season frequency plot for journals of interest.
+Journals are indicated at the top of their panels.
+Most successful papers in high impact journals were *not* submitted during the winter.
+NEJM did not report submission information." %}